The EU Platform Regulation – regulates rights and obligations on digital platforms and search engines

 - inform about whether the search engine's own goods and services are in any way treated more favorably than goods and services offered by its users.

-The Board informs companies about the provisions of the Platform Regulation and provides practical support for the application of the regulation.
+The National Board of Trade Sweden informs companies about the provisions of the Platform Regulation and provides practical support for the application of the regulation.
 By investigating complaints from business users, we monitor that the Regulation is complied with.
 The National Board of Trade can also investigate potential violations on its own initiative.

 The National Board of Trade cannot take legal action to force companies that own platforms or search engines to change their business practices.
 Associations of business users who meet certain requirements can bring an action before the Patent and Market Court.
 The Patent and Market Court can decide that a company must comply with the Platform Regulation.